tsiendragon/qwen-image-finetune/README.md

 # For FLUX Kontext FP4 training on RTX 4090
 CUDA_VISIBLE_DEVICES=0 accelerate launch --config_file accelerate_config.yaml -m src.main --config $config_file
 ```
+See doc [docs/configuration.md](docs/configuration.md) for more details about the configs

 #### FSDP training
 - Setup
 In the [accelerate config](accelerate_config.yaml), choose proper distributed_type and choose proper num_processes (the number of gpus you want to use)